Reservoir Memory Machines as Neural Computers: Introduction

 Finally, our work is an extension of our first version of reservoir memory machines \cite{RMM}.
 In particular, we simplify the architecture by merging read and write behavior into a single classifier, thus making it easier to implement and to train, and we provide a novel model variant that can solve associative recall tasks, which was beyond the old version.
 As we will see in the experiments, a key reason why these changes work is that we now use a reservoir that can losslessly recall past input states over long stretches of time, namely the Legendre delay network \cite{LMU}.

-In summary, our contributions in this paper are: \begin{itemize} \item A novel reservoir neural network architecture - namely reservoir memory machines (RMMs) - which is equipped with an external memory but can still be trained using convex optimization, \item a proof that RMMs are strictly more powerful than finite state machines, and \item a series of experiments that demonstrate that RMMs can solve many benchmark tasks for differentiable neural computers that are beyond the abilities of standard recurrent models (including deep ones). \end{itemize}
+In summary, our contributions in this paper are: \begin{itemize} \item A novel reservoir neural network architecture - namely the reservoir memory machine (RMM) - which is equipped with an external memory but can still be trained using convex optimization, \item a proof that RMMs are strictly more powerful than finite state machines, and \item a series of experiments, demonstrating that RMMs can solve many benchmark tasks for differentiable neural computers that are beyond the abilities of standard recurrent models (including deep ones). \end{itemize}